top of page

 1. Training Grant which will pay up to £630 (21 activities*) for each member of site staff who undertakes a grant approved training course.
 These are mainly site-specific courses

-2. Skills and Training Fund which will pay up to £25000 per year (depending on the size of the organisation for distinct projects or site-specific training (as identified in 1 above), This is normally paid in advance
+2. Skills and Training Fund which will pay up to £50000 per year** (depending on the size of the organisation for distinct projects or site-specific training (as identified in 1 above), This is normally paid in advance depending on a credit check.
+The rules for this have recently been changed so that business can now apply twice in a 12 month period.
+To do this the initial project must have been completed and the required proof submitted to the CITB before the second project will be considered.

 3. Apprentice Grant. £2500 per year, paid at the end of each college term for CITB Approved Apprenticeships.
 There is also £3500 paid when the apprentice achieves the qualification.